Eglise Saint-Seine

-In the heart of Corbigny, along the Anguison, stands the church of Saint-Seine, built on the ruins of the first Corbigny parish sanctuary dating from 1134.
-In flamboyant Gothic style, it was consecrated in 1537 and consists of a nave with a flat chevet without a transept, supported by round pillars without capitals.
-The church also has three chapels, one of which has become the sacristy.
-Inside, we discover the high altar in pink marble from the church of the Abbey of Corbigny, a wooden lectern carved in the Louis XV style (listed) from the former Carthusian monastery of Val-Saint-Georges, and 22 stalls of the 12th century lining the choir
+In the heart of Corbigny, along the Anguison river, stands the church of Saint-Seine, built on the ruins of the first Corbigny parish sanctuary dating from 1134.
+It was consecrated in 1537 in the flamboyant gothic style and consists of a nave with a flat chevet and no transept, supported by round pillars without capitals.

 Prices :Brochures Bourgogne Tourisme